 Choosing Ireland tour

 We were only visiting Ireland for 5 days, and we wanted some time to explore Dublin as well (check out our Top 5 things to do in Dublin if you are planning to head there too!).
 Hence our priority is to find a tour that is short but still allows us to visit enough of the countryside, and ‘The West Coast Explorer’ has a packed 2 days’ itinerary that definitely does that.
+If you are looking to do more, here’s a two week Ireland itinerary.

 Sights included in the tour: Bunratty Village, Cliff of Moher